revalgovender/ralph_knows/README.md

 ![usage image](/img/build-order-result.png)

 ## Bot Availability
-- Bot is currently running 24/7 while we monitor usage
+- Bot is currently running as and when needed
 - If usage is low, we will reconsider bot availability

 ## Deployment